 Blog – Posted on Friday, Dec 21

 23 Best Psychological Thriller Books That Will Mess With Your Head

 Here’s an experiment: pick the name of a New York Times bestseller, HBO limited series, or Ben Affleck-starring blockbuster out of a hat.
 Chances are, it’ll be a psychological thriller book.
 If there’s one genre having its moment in 2018, it’s this one.
 And aside from capturing the attention of the cultural zeitgeist, this genre is affectionately called “horror lite” (or “grip lit,” or “horror except it’s too good for the genre”) for a reason.

 Be it a backwoods murder mystery, a gothic period piece, or a prestigious drama that just happens to be about an arsonist, these are the best psychological thriller books that dive into the brain of the bad guy… and make you question your own brain along the way.

-If you're feeling overwhelmed by the number of great psychological thrillers to read, you can also take our 1-minute quiz below to narrow it down quickly and get a personalized thriller recommendation 😉
+If you're feeling overwhelmed by the number of great psychological thrillers to read, you can also take our 30-second quiz below to narrow it down quickly and get a personalized thriller recommendation 😉

 1. I Know Where She Is by S.B.
 Caves